Meroje/documentation-en/source/release/migrate_from_chiba.1_to_chiba.2.rst

 Blog/News: the default size of thumbnails have change and they are clickable
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-* The default size of thumbnails have change from 200 to 120 pixels on list, always 200 on item.
+* The default size of thumbnails have change from 200 to 120 pixels on list, remains 200 on item.
 * Thumbnails are clickable.

 If you want to revert to the previous configuration: